How to choose the best husky safari in Lapland for your group

 Running with the Pack

 Best for: families (including small children) and anyone who wants a medium-length ride plus a kennel visit.
-For the 2025/2026 winter season, this tour is still available until 4th April 2026.
-After that date it is weather dependent if we can still keep offering this tour.
+For the 2026/2027 winter season, this tour is available from 16.11.2026 – 04.04.2027 with the end of the spring being weather dependent as long as the snow lasts.

 This tour is a great choice if: